Stella Nyamekye: Gotham FC

+Brann

+In March 2026, Gotham FC transferred Nyamekye to Norwegian club SK Brann in exchange for an undisclosed fee.

 International career

 Youth

 Nyamekye made her youth debut for Ghana at under-17 level in 2022.
 She went on to feature for Ghana in the 2022 African U-17 Women's World Cup qualifiers.
 In the final qualification round, she scored the first goal in the first leg to help Ghana to a 2–0 advantage.
 However, they lost to Morocco on a 4–2 penalties score after the match ended in a 2–2 aggregate missing out on the 2022 FIFA U-17 Women's World Cup.

 In 2023, she was promoted to the Ghana U20 Women's team, where she scored a hat-trick in their 11–0 pre-tournament friendly win over Niger.
 She was named as the captain of the team by Yusif Basigi.
 She scored four goals in Ghana's 2023 WAFU Zone B U-20 Women's Cup victory.

 Nyamekye is an aspiring coach.
 In 2022, she earned her CAF License D coaching badge at age sixteen whilst playing for the Black Maidens (Ghana under-17 side).